 Optimistic children are more successful at school, homework, and sports than pessimistic children (Seligman, Reivich, Jaycox, & Gilham, 1995).
-Optimistic adolescents are not only less angry but also less likely to take part in drugs and alcohol.
+More so, optimistic adolescents are not only less angry but are less likely to use drugs and alcohol.

-As a child matures into a teenager, the influence of friends and peers will be more important to them (Seligman, Reivich, Jaycox, and Gilham, 1995).
-But criticisms they received at a younger age do build a structure for them and shape their self-talk and perspective.
+As a child matures into a teenager, the influence of friends and peers will be of increased importance to them (Seligman, Reivich, Jaycox, & Gilham, 1995).
+But criticism they received at a younger age will continue to shape their self-talk and perspective.

 Edith Grotberg, Ph.D., carried out research in several countries with the International Resilience Project and found that resilience has a huge impact on children.
-According to her, resilient children can overcome trauma (Grotberg, 1995).
+According to Grotberg, resilient children can overcome trauma (1995).

-As children become older they start to place a larger role on themselves for increasing their resilience, but it is still based on how well they were taught to be resilient at a younger age.
-The type of support system they had helps acquire skills and enhance their inner strengths (Bannink, 2012).
+As children become older their capability to build their resilience is based on how well they were taught resilience a younger age.
+The type of support system they had determines whether they acquired skills and enhanced their inner strengths (Bannink, 2012).

-Positive CBT with children and families involves talking about which of these inner strengths they already have and how it can be further enhanced.
+Positive CBT with children and families explores which of these inner strengths a child or teenager already has, and how they can be further enhanced.